Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Study design

-In our assessment of reliance behavior, we distinguish four cases, as depicted in Table~\ref{tab:adherence_overriding}.
-We refer to cases where humans adhere to correct AI recommendations as \emph{correct adherence}, to cases where humans adhere to wrong recommendations as \emph{detrimental adherence}, to cases where humans override correct recommendations as \emph{detrimental overriding}, and to cases where humans override wrong recommendations as \emph{corrective overriding}.
-This taxonomy is similar to the one proposed by \citet{liu2021understanding} for trust; however, we want to stress the difference between trust and reliance (see \S~\ref{sec:explanations_reliance}).
+\paragraph{Measuring reliance behavior} In our assessment of reliance behavior, we distinguish four cases, as depicted in \Cref{tab:adherence_overriding}.
+We refer to cases where humans adhere to correct AI recommendations as \emph{correct adherence}, to cases where humans adhere to incorrect recommendations as \emph{detrimental adherence},\footnote{Other authors, such as \citet{vasconcelos2023explanations}, have also used the term \textit{over-reliance} for adhering to incorrect AI recommendations.
+However, as described by \citet{lockey2021review}, this term can also refer to a global behavior associated with over-trust that goes beyond the level of individual decisions.
+Therefore, in accordance with the more nuanced terminology of \citet{alessa2022role}, we intentionally use the more precise wording that better reflects the specific context of our discussion.
+With a similar argument, we use the term \textit{detrimental overriding} instead of \textit{under-reliance}.} to cases where humans override correct recommendations as \emph{detrimental overriding}, and to cases where humans override incorrect recommendations as \emph{corrective overriding}.
+Note that the sum of shares of correct adherence and corrective overriding make up the final decision-making accuracy~\cite{schoeffer2023interdependence}.
+This taxonomy is similar to the one proposed by \citet{liu2021understanding} for trust; however, we want to stress the difference between trust and reliance (see \Cref{sec:explanations_reliance}).
+When comparing participants' reliance behavior across conditions, we compute and report the relative shares of any of these four types of reliance behavior on the 14 bios that participants see.

+\paragraph{Measuring distributive fairness} To evaluate distributive fairness of decisions, we measure disparities in error rates across gender~\citep{barocas-hardt-narayanan,chouldechova2017fair}, which is closely linked to the ideas of \textit{equalized odds} and \textit{equal opportunity}~\citep{hardt2016equality}.
+From a fairness perspective, the goal is to minimize such disparities, so as to equalize the burden of being misclassified and, as a result, being excluded from exposure to relevant opportunities between men and women.
+We formalize these disparities as follows: let $FP_W$ be the share of incorrectly predicted women professors, i.e., women professors that are predicted to be teachers, and $FT_W$ the share of incorrectly predicted woman teachers.
+Similarly define $FP_M$ and $FT_M$ for men.
+We can then quantify disparities in error rates as follows:

+where we use the notation of ``Teacher $\rightarrow$ Professor'' to indicate teachers that are incorrectly predicted as professors, and vice versa for ``Professor $\rightarrow$ Teacher.''
+If we assume that the occupation of \textit{professor} is associated with a higher societal status than \textit{teacher}, we may also refer to cases of ``Teacher $\rightarrow$ Professor'' as \textit{promotions}, and to ``Professor $\rightarrow$ Teacher'' as \textit{demotions}.
+This will be important in the discussion of our findings.

-\paragraph{Fairness perceptions} To measure fairness perceptions, we provide a brief introduction and then ask participants' agreement with three statements, measured on 5-point Likert scales from 1 (``Fully disagree'') to 5 (``Fully agree'').
+\paragraph{Measuring fairness perceptions} To measure fairness perceptions, we provide a brief introduction and then ask participants' agreement with three statements, measured on 5-point Likert scales from 1 (``Fully disagree'') to 5 (``Fully agree'').
 We operationalize this in our questionnaires similar to~\citet{colquitt2015measuring} as follows: